Endo contractualization: Estrada administration

-With the growing Endo Contractualization practices in the Philippines, also came the growth of a myriad of worker abuse complaints which gave rise to multiple worker protests and led to then DOLE Labor Secretary Patricia Sto.
-Tomas to pass DOLE Department Order 3 in 2001 which served as a revocation of the previously passed DOLE Department Order 10.
-This however, also removed the changes to the rights of a contractual employee mention in Department Order 10.
-These rights included giving contractual employees the same benefits as regular employees, a promise of proper working conditions, service incentive leave, rest days, and overtime pay among others.
-Department Order 3 also had a section which protected current contracts already in place.
+With the growing Endo Contractualization practices in the Philippines also came a myriad of worker abuse complaints, which gave rise to multiple worker protests and led to the then-DOLE Labor Secretary Patricia Sto.
+Tomas passed DOLE Department Order 3 in 2001, which revoked the previously passed DOLE Department Order 10.
+This, however, also removed the changes to the rights of a contractual employee as outlined in Department Order 10.
+These rights included giving contractual employees the same benefits as regular employees, a promise of proper working conditions, service incentive leave, rest days, and overtime pay, among others.
+Department Order 3 also included a section that protected existing contracts.
 Existing contracts between companies and workers had to be fulfilled.
 Both parties still had rights to the stipulations mentioned in their current contracts.

 Arroyo administration

 The DOLE Department Order 3, though it did revoke the previous DOLE Department Order 10, was only a temporary solution.